Creating a design system

 Line height was used to align brands and create visual consistency

-Areas of alignment
+Areas of alignment across design systems

 • Text styles and sizing